solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 program as "initialized" until you've initialized the config account yourself and verified that the admin listed on the account is who you expect.
-If your deploy script deploys and then immediately calls `initialize`, it's very unlikely that an attacker is even aware of your program's existence much less trying to make themselves the admin.
-If by some crazy stroke of bad luck someone "intercepts" your program, you can close the program with the upgrade authority and redeploy.
+If your deploy script deploys and then immediately calls `initialize`, it's very unlikely that an attacker is even aware of your program's existence, much less trying to make themselves the admin.
+If, by some crazy stroke of bad luck, someone "intercepts" your program, you can close the program with the upgrade authority and redeploy.

-## Lab
+# Lab

-Now let's go ahead and try this out together.
-For this lab, we'll be working with a simple program that enables USDC payments.
-The program collects a small fee for facilitating the transfer.
+Now, let's go ahead and try this out together.
+For this lab, we'll work with a simple program enabling USDC payments.
+The program collects a small fee to facilitate the transfer.
 Note that this is somewhat contrived since you can do direct transfers without an intermediary contract, but it simulates how some complex DeFi programs work.

 We'll quickly learn while testing our program that it could benefit from the flexibility provided by an admin-controlled configuration account and some feature flags.

-#### 1. Starter
+### 1. Starter

 Download the starter code from the `starter` branch of [this repository](https://github.com/Unboxed-Software/solana-admin-instructions/tree/starter).